 Habitat loss also makes them more vulnerable to chlamydia, a highly infectious disease that healthy koala populations can weather, but which can be catastrophic for those already under stress.

-After a 20-hour drive and a ferry ride across the Backstairs Passage strait, Wild arrived at the forested island, two-thirds of which had been ravished by fire.
+After a 20-hour drive and a ferry ride across the Backstairs Passage strait, Wild arrived at the forested island, two-thirds of which had gone up in flames.

 Over the next seven weeks, he rescued 107 koalas from charred, swaying trees.
-But knowing these animals were a tiny number of animals compared to those killed in the fires, or starving in the denuded forest, was overwhelming.
+But knowing the numbers of those he rescued was tiny compared to those killed in the fires, or starving in the denuded forest, was overwhelming.
 "I cried every day for weeks," he says.